102 Washington Avenue

 What quantity of face coverings – and any other PPE – will you need to procure to ensure that you always have a sufficient supply on hand for employees and visitors?
 How will you procure these supplies?

 EPAC will provide access to PPE in the form of face masks to any and all visitors, volunteers and employees upon request.
-EPAC will require all visitors to wear Face Coverings when on the premise.
+EPAC will require all visitors who are NOT Vaccinated to wear Face Coverings when on the premise.
 EPAC will purchase regulation style face masks as part of its normal ordering of cleaning and maintenance products like cleaners, disinfectants, and hand sanitizers.

 ✔Face coverings must be cleaned or replaced after use or when damaged or soiled, may not be shared, and should be properly stored or discarded.